Habam/docker-hadoop-cdh-pseudo-dev/README.md

 ```
 docker run -d --name hadoop-pseudo -p 8020:8020 -p 8088:8088 -p 50070:50070 habam/cdh5-hadoop-pseudo
 ```
-### If you meet this error msg:
+If you meet this error msg:
-Error response from daemon: Conflict.
+>Error response from daemon: Conflict.
 The name "hadoop-pseudo" is already in use by container *47b4f31fac6f*.
 You have to delete (or rename) that container to be able to reuse that name.

-Do following command to remove existing name
+Use following command to remove the existing name
 ```
 docker rm 47b4f31fac6f
 ```